-Discipline is designed to help create a good school culture and, if possible, school staff will help students before they ever break the rules.
-If a student doesn't behave well and they have to take a break from the classroom, staff will help them return to their classroom as soon as possible.
+Discipline is designed to help create a safe and positive school culture and school staff should build strong relationships and guide students.
+If a student needs to take a break from the classroom, staff will help them return to their classroom as soon as possible.